 The station-wide project has raised nearly $3 million for Le Bonheur since the first ride in 2006.

 Jaggers, WREG president and general manager Ron Walter, and WREG news director Bruce Moore accepted the award on behalf of the station.
 Also on stage for the ceremony were Rep. Steve Cohen, (D) Memphis, and Sen. Marsha Blackburn, (R) Tennessee.

 “I am humbled to be honored for this project, so near and dear to my heart,” Jaggers said.
 “My motivation comes from knowing the children and families of Le Bonheur will benefit from our efforts and the money raised.
 This National Award is a credit to the entire ‘Go Jim Go!’ team as well as the many generous Donors.
 ‘Go Jim Go!’ is truly a blessing to my life.”

 “It uplifts us to be in partnership with such an extraordinary community jewel as Le Bonheur.
-We are proud of Jim, his posse of riders and delighted to benefit the welfare of the children of Memphis,” added Ron Walter, WREG president and general manager.
+We are proud of Jim, his posse of riders and we are delighted to benefit the welfare of the children of Memphis,” added Walter.

 The Celebration of Service to America Awards are sponsored and produced by NABLF with major support from the National Association of Broadcasters, Bonneville International and Hearst Television.

 Sara Evans, Jon Bon Jovi, Sharon Stone, Gary Sinise, Paul Simon, Stevie Wonder, Glenn Close, Jeff Bridges, Quincy Jones, Sir Elton John, Bill Clinton, Laura Bush and Muhammad Ali, among others, have been presented with the Celebration of Service to America Leadership Award.